 In the Criminology and Criminal Justice major you develop a sound understanding of criminology in national and international contexts.
 You explore crime and policing in New Zealand and overseas, approaches to crime prevention and punishment, restorative justice and critical issues facing the criminal justice system.
-Throughout the major, you develop problem-solving skills related to criminology and criminal justice.
+You also develop problem-solving skills related to criminology and criminal justice.